Faculty Research Areas

-- Faculty in this area: Cara Finnegan, Pat Gill, Sally Jackson, Andy King, C.J.
+- Faculty in this area: Cabral Bigman-Galimore, Elisabeth Bigsby, Cara Finnegan, Pat Gill, Sally Jackson, C.J.
 Lee, Robert McChesney, Scott Poole, Brian Quick, Daniel Schiller, Inger Stole, David Tewskbury, Barbara Wilson

 - Rhetoric and Public Discourse explores the ways in which people create public communities.
 It occurs in a variety of social settings and concerns itself with the creation of social truths, the kinds of values and beliefs that are developed by public advocates and used to guide social and political decisions.